SUKANT007/google-homepage/README.md

-Making a copy of google homepage ,just to learn new things.
+Making a copy of google homepage just to learn new things.